lammps/linalg/README.md

-The purpose of this package is to provide the source for the translated C++ files bundled with LAMMPS and easily allow to create updated versions for new LAPACK releases or add new functionality by updating or adding to the Fortran sources and re-running the translation to C++.
+The purpose of this package is to provide the source for the translated C++ files bundled with LAMMPS and easily allow to create updated versions for new LAPACK releases or add new functionality if required by added LAMMPS functionality through updating or adding to the Fortran sources and re-running the translation to C++.

 Most of the original Fortran code can be translated without change.
 Those are placed into the `fortran` folder.
 A few other Fortran files